‘The One I Love’: Ranking the most experimental movies ever made

 The energy is palpable.
-Instead of pushing those boundaries, Woody’s smashed them into tiny fragments.
+Instead of pushing those boundaries, Woody’s smashed them into fragments.
 Question is: has it got you thinking?

 Perhaps seeing such an ambitious project carried out with finesse has inspired you and got you thinking that anything in possible.
 With such an abundance of content available to us in the modern age, it’s a prerequisite for a filmmaker to stand out and have a unique edge.

-Richard Linklater’s coming-of-age indie drama presents the childhood and adolescence of Mason Evans, Jr. (Ellar Coltrane) from ages six to eighteen as he grows up in Texas with divorced parents (Patricia Arquette and Ethan Hawke).
-While we’re not huge fans of the actual movie itself, we think Boyhood deserves a mention, as there’s no denying Linklater followed through on a project that was nothing short of ambitious.
+Richard Linklater’s coming-of-age indie drama presents the childhood and adolescence of Mason Jr. (Ellar Coltrane) from ages six to eighteen as he grows up in Texas with divorced parents (Patricia Arquette & Ethan Hawke).
+While we’re not huge fans of the actual movie itself, we think Boyhood deserves a mention, as there’s no denying Linklater delivered a project that was nothing short of ambitious.

 The production is what makes this movie special, carried out for twelve years so that he could truly create a film about growing up.
 The director wrote and developed the story on an annual basis, using the previous clips as inspiration to shape and craft the narrative and character development, allowing him to keep the same actors throughout the whole film without having to use special effects or makeup.

 A romcom with a deliciously dark twist, The One I Love centers on a troubled couple (one half played by Mark Duplass) as they vacate to a beautiful getaway, only for the bizarre circumstances to further complicate their relationship.